-With less time on PS,* I have more time for myself.
+With less time on PS,* I have more time to spend with my friends.

 Manage your short bowel syndrome with GATTEX